 Is a Vietnam visa on arrival available and who can get it?
 If you’re planning a holiday to Vietnam, keep in mind citizens of most countries are required to have a visa for entry.
 Many passport holders have the option to either obtain a Vietnam online Visa or get a Vietnam visa on arrival if traveling by air.

 However, even travelers who choose to get the Vietnam visa on arrival are required to pre-register an online form before traveling to the country.

-Although there are some advantages to traveling to Vietnam with a visa on arrival, applying for the eVisa for Vietnam online saves the applicant the time and hassle of queuing and trying to organise paperwork at border entry points.
+Although there are some advantages to traveling to Vietnam with a visa on arrival, applying for the eVisa for Vietnam online saves the applicant the time and hassle of queuing and trying to organize paperwork at border entry points.